 I have tried to get more information about the product, starting by knowing who the manufacturer of the optical sensor is and if it used technology from any known company.
 The photos of the product are not real, so at first sight it is difficult to know, especially because they do not show the face of the sensor.
 I have also not been given details about whether only Bluetooth connectivity is available or if it would be possible to operate also through ANT+, although from the data provided it seems that it only emits through Bluetooth.

-My theory is that it is simply a "Sunday dress" bracelet that incorporates a known sensor inside, either the Scosche or that of MioFrom the form, I would say it is like the first one, therefore a Valencell development.
+My theory is that it is simply a bracelet "dressed for Sunday" that incorporates a well-known sensor inside, either the one from Scosche or that of MioFrom the form, I would say it is like the first one, therefore a Valencell development.
 Anyway, it should reach the market in March 2017 in exchange for 99 euros.

 Withings Steel HR